MingcongBai/history278-notes/Reviews/MidTerm1.md

 Due to frequent bodily penetration, this practice was often times confused with sodomy or homosexual relationships by the Europeans - a sin in Catholicism, many were imprisoned for practicing the Quimbanda ritual.
 Such understanding reflects on the removal of cultural context of these ritual practices.

 This ritual was more often found to be performed by male than actual female...
 Maybe, due to demographic changes in the male-centric Atlantic Slave Trade, or some believed that it is believed that male were more suitable as medium for possession.
+Or much rather, the duality of the possessed deemed powerful and divine.

 ### Harriet Jacobs